Ambergate, Nottingham and Boston and Eastern Junction Railway: Woolsthorpe branch

 A mineral line was built from Belvoir Junction, on the Nottingham and Grantham line a little west of Sedgebrook, to ironstone workings at Woolsthorpe, near a wharf on the Grantham Canal.
-It was authorised by an Act of Parliament on 10 August 1882.
+It was authorised by the Great Northern Railway Act 1882 (45 & 46 Vict. c. cxci) on 10 August 1882.
 The contract for construction had already been let on 6 July to Lovatt, for £14,000.
 It was a single line, 2 mi 76 ch in extent.
 Ironstone traffic over it began on 29 June 1883.

 There were extensive ironstone deposits in the area, exploited by opencast mining, and the GNR soon extended the line a further three miles an ironstone pit near to Harston, forming the Woolsthorpe Branch Extension.
 In the 1940s a branch from the Woolsthorpe line was made to Harlaxton, south of Denton, reaching further iron workings.
 When the ironstone industry declined in the area, the line was closed, between 1974 and 1977.